deadlydog/Invoke-MsBuild/ReadMe.md

 When the -PassThru switch is not provided, a hash table with the following properties is returned:

-* BuildSucceeded = $true if the build passed, $false if the build failed, and $null if we are not sure.
+- BuildSucceeded = $true if the build passed, $false if the build failed, and $null if we are not sure.
-* BuildLogFilePath = The path to the build's log file.
+- BuildLogFilePath = The path to the build's log file.
-* BuildErrorsLogFilePath = The path to the build's error log file.
+- BuildErrorsLogFilePath = The path to the build's error log file.
-* ItemToBuildFilePath = The item that MsBuild ran against.
+- ItemToBuildFilePath = The item that MsBuild ran against.
-* CommandUsedToBuild = The full command that was used to invoke MsBuild.
-This can be useful for inspecting what parameters are passed to MsBuild.exe.
+- CommandUsedToBuild = The full command that was used to invoke MsBuild.
+This can be useful for inspecting what parameters -re passed to MsBuild.exe.
-* Message = A message describing any problems that were encountered by Invoke-MsBuild.
-This is typically an empty string unless something went wrong.
+- Message = A message describing any problems that were encountered by Invoke-MsBuild.
+This is typically an empty string -nless something went wrong.
-* MsBuildProcess = The process that was used to execute MsBuild.exe.
+- MsBuildProcess = The process that was used to execute MsBuild.exe.
-* BuildDuration = The amount of time the build took to complete, represented as a TimeSpan.
+- BuildDuration = The amount of time the build took to complete, represented as a TimeSpan.

 ## Examples